 Active since 1998, and currently formed by Kohshi Asakawa (vocal), Keigo Hayashi (vocal), Takeshi Asakawa (guitar), Gotou Koutarou (down) and Hiroshi Iwasaki (drums), FLOW is one of the best known and loved Japanese bands by Brazilians.
 If you haven't had the opportunity to meet her yet, here are 5 reasons why you should be interested in listening to her music and becoming one of her millions of fans.

 1 - Musical style

 Their sound is extremely captivating.
 The instrumental part is one of those that makes the heart flutter along with the beats, and the lyrics inspire strength and courage, as well as dealing with romantic feelings.

 2 – The vocalists

 There are rare bands that have such great harmony between vocalists as FLOW.
 Keigo and Kohshi have beautiful, well-tuned voices that blend beautifully in every song, as we can hear in this cover they made of 1/3 No Junjou Na Kanjou, one of Siam Shade's most beautiful songs:

 The smoothness of Keigo's voice is the perfect match for Kohshi's powerful voice < 3

 3 – Songs for various anime

-As mentioned earlier, FLOW is one of the best known bands by Brazilians.
+As mentioned before, FLOW is one of the best known bands by Brazilians.
 The reason?
-Several of his songs were used as openings and closings of anime, the most famous of which, without a doubt, is Go !!!, the energetic 4th opening of Naruto.
+Several of his songs were used as openings and endings for anime, the most famous of which, without a doubt, is Go!!!, the energetic 4th opening of Naruto.

 FLOW has already participated in so many anime openings and endings that, in 2011, they released the album FLOW ANIME BEST, which brought together all the band's songs present in anime so far.
-After this CD they have been in so many other anime that soon it will be possible to launch a new volume of this collection.
+After this CD they have already been in so many other anime that soon it will be possible to launch a new volume of this collection.

 4 – Shows in Brazil